 Charging by induction using a positively charged object

 In this section, we shall learn about the transfer of charge through the process of induction using a positively charged object.
 Taking two spheres A and B, touching each other, as shown in the figure, if we bring a positively charged balloon near sphere A, the electrons from sphere B migrate towards sphere A due to the attraction between opposite charges, thus leaving the sphere B deficit of electrons.
-As a result, the sphere A gets negatively charged and the sphere B gets positively charged.
+As a result, the sphere A is negatively charged and the sphere B is positively charged.
 The spheres are then separated using an insulating cover, a stand or gloves.
 When the balloon is removed, the charges in sphere A and B redistribute, spreading out evenly.

 To learn more about charging by induction and other related topics, download Byju’s The Learning App.